yt-project/unyt/CONTRIBUTING.rst

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

-$ bumpversion patch # possible: major / minor / patch
-$ git push
+$ git tag v1.x.x
-$ git push --tags
+$ git push upstream master --tags

 Travis will then deploy to PyPI if tests pass.